CUTheory/auralskills3/source/syllabus/index.markdown

 - An account for [Spotify](http://www.spotify.com) (a free account should be sufficient for this course).
 - [Kazez, Daniel. *Rhythm Reading*, 2nd ed.
 New York: W. W. Norton & Company, Inc., 1997.](http://openlibrary.org/books/OL22213819M/Rhythm_reading)
 - [Berkowitz, Sol et al. *A New Approach to Sight Singing*.
 New York: W.W.
 Norton, 2011.](http://openlibrary.org/works/OL16010686W/A_new_approach_to_sight_singing)
-- A semester account for [Learning Catalytics](http://www.learningcatalytics.com).
+- *Shaffer section only:* A semester account for [Learning Catalytics](http://www.learningcatalytics.com).

 All other required class materials will be posted or linked to on the course website.